 This event aims to create collaborations among members, a better network for participants, and many new insights into how to conduct, organize, and fund interdisciplinary research.
 To facilitate this, the program contains scientific talks to demonstrate the breadth of scientific and methodological approaches within the community, a keynote lecture by Daniela Kraft (soft matter physics, Leiden University), a keynote lecture by a representative from NWO on funding through (interdisciplinary) consortia, and a panel discussion involving senior scientists from governmental institutions, academia, and industry on ‘team science in an interdisciplinary setting’.
 Moreover, the program allows for plenty of interaction time between participants for informal networking.
 This will be reinforced by a special workshop by Dr. Maria Sovago, a professional coach for scientists on the first evening.

 Note: The best presentation in the short-talk sessions will receive a Eye-openers interview (sponsored by KNCV).
 The eye-opener allows you to highlight your work in a storytelling video that is supported with animations.
-Please register here.
+Registration is closed.

 Day 1 (Wednesday, August 31st, 2022)—Networking